amfairley/memorycards/README.md

 **Bug 5:**
 On smaller screen heights, the contact me modal contents became blurred like so: <br>
 ![blurred modal](/documentation/bug-5-issue.png) <br>
-The problem turned out to be the border radius of the modal, so I added a media query to remove the border radius at and below screen sizes when the blurring occured: <br>
+The problem turned out to be the border radius of the modal, so I added a media query to remove the border radius at and below screen sizes when the blurring occurred: <br>

 `@media screen and (max-height: 660px) {
     #contact-me-modal {